AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-publish-map-collection.md

     >Generate the output for the map using the output preset before activating them in the map collection.

-You can view the ways to activate your collection based on your setup.
+View the different ways to activate your collection based on your setup.

 <details>
 <summary> Cloud Services </summary>